Club: Liverpool FC | Opening: 1884 | Capacity: 45,522 seats

 Tickets for Liverpool FC games can be bought online, by telephone +44 (0)151 907 9399 (0843 170 5555 from the UK), or at the ticket office at Anfield.

+Liverpool sell out most of their matches, though tickets for lower-profile matches tend to be available on general sale.
 LFC Official Members receive priority access to tickets.
-Liverpool FC also offers more expensive Hospitality packages that tend to be more easily available.
+The club also offers more expensive Hospitality packages that tend to be more easily available.

-Liverpool has divided its home matches into three pricing categories.Tickets for category A matches, the most expensive, cost either £45.00 for a seat at the Kop, or £48.00 for a seat at any of the other stands.
-Tickets for category C matches, the cheapest, cost eithers £39.00 or £42.00.
+Liverpool have divided their home matches into three pricing categories.Tickets for category A matches, the most expensive, range in price from £44.00 for a seat in one of the corners of The Kop to £52.00 for a central seat at one of the sides.
+Tickets for category C matches, the cheapest, cost between £38.00 and £46.00.

-Liverpool FC offers guided stadium tours that include access to the dressing rooms, players’ tunnel, press room, and the Liverpool FC museum.
+Liverpool offer guided stadium tours that include access to the dressing rooms, players’ tunnel, press room, and the Liverpool FC museum.
 The tour lasts approximately 60 minutes.
-Liverpool also offers more expensive Legends tours.
+Liverpool also offer more expensive Legends tours.

-Tours run every day of the week at least twice an hour, usually starting at 9:30 am with the last tour at 4:00 pm or 4:30 pm.
+Tours run every day of the week multiple times a day between roughly 9:30 am and 3:30 pm.
 Legends tours run once or twice a week.

 Bookings can be made by phone +44 (0) 151 260 6677 or online.
 Walk-ups are allowed but subject to availability and it is therefore advised to book the tour in advance.